GerHobbelt/cef-wiki/GeneralUsage.md

 As described in the “Processes” section a CEF3 application will run multiple processes.
 The processes can all use the same executable or a separate executable can be specified for the sub-processes.
 Execution of the process begins in the entry-point function.
 Complete platform-specific examples for Windows, Linux and Mac OS-X are available in [cefclient/cefclient\_win.cc](https://bitbucket.org/chromiumembedded/cef/src/master/tests/cefclient/cefclient_win.cc?at=master), [cefclient/cefclient\_gtk.cc](https://bitbucket.org/chromiumembedded/cef/src/master/tests/cefclient/cefclient_gtk.cc?at=master) and [cefclient/cefclient\_mac.mm](https://bitbucket.org/chromiumembedded/cef/src/master/tests/cefclient/cefclient_mac.mm?at=master) respectively.

 When launching sub-processes CEF will specify configuration information using the command-line that must be passed into the CefExecuteProcess function via the CefMainArgs structure.
 The definition of CefMainArgs is platform-specific.
-On Linux and Mac OS X it accepts the argc and argv values which are passed into the [main() function](https://en.wikipedia.org/wiki/Main_function).
+On Linux and MacOS it accepts the argc and argv values which are passed into the [main() function](https://en.wikipedia.org/wiki/Main_function).

 ```
 CefMainArgs main_args(argc, argv);